Pretzel Logic (song): Background

 Steely Dan FAQ author Anthony Robustelli describes "Pretzel Logic" as a bluesy shuffle about time travel.
 Fagen has stated that the lyrics, including anachronistic references to Napoleon and minstrel shows, are about time travel.
 According to Robustelli, the "platform" referred to in the song's bridge is the time travel machine.
-But Something Else! critic Victor Aaron describes the lines "I stepped out on the platform, the man gave me the news/He said, 'You must be joking son, where did you get those shoes?'” as a memorable putdown line.
+But Something Else! critic Victor Aaron describes the lines "I stepped out on the platform/The man gave me the news/He said, 'You must be joking son/Where did you get those shoes?'” as a memorable putdown.
 Steely Dan biographer Brian Sweet hypothesizes that the first verse was inspired by the band's distaste for touring, particularly the tours of the American South on which their record label had sent them the previous year.
 The Brownsville Herald writer Bobby Alvarez felt the song was about Steely Dan's "quest for stardom" and represented their philosophy about themselves—that whatever they have not done or experienced in the past doesn't matter anymore since the past is gone.